 There are a few BI and data visualization tools that are comprehensive and support a range of options.
 One such is Tableau.
 It is available as a standalone desktop app (Tableau Desktop) as well as web-based (Tableau Online) and free-to-use (Tableau Public) variants.

 One can get the output in multiple chart formats using Tableau.
-The data visualization tool also offers a mapping capability.
+Moreover, the data visualization tool also offers a mapping capability.
 From students and professional designers to SMEs and researchers, Tableau is for all.

 - 100+ data import options.